-Frequency Possible reactions to the vaccine What to do In most cases (more than 50% of people) Pain at the injection siteFatigue, headache Very often (less than 50% of people) Redness and swelling at the injection siteDiscomfort, dizziness, nausea, diarrhea, shivering Often (less than 10% of people) Fever Loss of appetite, vomiting Irritability, drowsiness (sleepiness) Skin rash Swollen lymph nodes Apply a cold, damp compress at the injection site.
+Frequency Possible reactions to the vaccine What to do In most cases (more than 50% of children) Pain at the injection siteFatigue, headache Very often (less than 50% of children) Pain and swelling at the injection siteDiscomfort, dizziness, nausea, diarrhea, shivering Often (less than 10% of children) Fever Loss of appetite, vomiting Irritability, drowsiness (sleepiness) Skin rash Swollen lymph nodes Apply a cold, damp compress at the injection site.
 Use a medication for fever or discomfort if needed.
 See a doctor if symptoms are severe.
-Sometimes (less than 1% of people) Small lump for a few weeks at the injection site Very rarely (less than 1 person in 10,000) Sterile abscess at the injection siteIntense pain and weakness in the arm for several weeks
+Sometimes (less than 1% of children) Small lump for a few weeks at the injection site Very rarely (less than 1 child in 10,000) Sterile abcess at the injection site contact the person giving the vaccine, or Info-Santé 811 or your doctor.